americanexpress/one-app/docs/articles/Getting-Started.md

 ```

 Once the command is executed, you will be prompted to fill out a few questions
 about your new module before it is generated.

-Starting off, we will want to name
-our module and make sure that it is a root module; feel free to answer as you
+- Choose a name for your module.
+- Select "root module"
+- Select "yes" for parrot middleware.
+- Select "yes" for internationalization

+> Read about `parrot middleware` and `internationalization`...

-wish for the other questions.
-Once the root module is generated we will be able
-to start developing with One App.
+Once the root module is generated we will be able to start developing with One App.

 > #### More Info
 >